5×5 Call to Curators

 The successful curatorial candidates will ensure that the following goals of the project are met:

-• to creatively activate spaces and sites to attract residents and visitors to explore within and beyond the monumental core.
+- Creatively activate spaces and sites to attract residents and visitors to explore Washington D.C. within and beyond DC’s monumental core

-• to showcase works of art that are innovative and engage the viewers in dynamic, interactive, and creative ways.
+- Showcase works of art that are innovative and engage participants and audiences in dynamic, interactive, and creative ways

-• to create opportunities for artists to experiment with approaches not possible through permanent public art commissions.
+- Provide opportunities for artists to experiment with approaches not possible through permanent public art commissions

 The competition is open to all professional curators or curatorial organizations with site-specific and/or temporary public art experience; however preference will be given to curators who reside in the District of Columbia and curators who include DC-based artists.

-The DC Commission on the Arts and Humanities (DCCAH) seeks qualifications from curators or curatorial organizations with significant curatorial experience in the identification, design, fabrication and installation of temporary public art installations.
 DCCAH’s selection committee, representing diverse interests and expertise, will review all submitted applications and, based on the Evaluation Criteria listed below, select eight to ten semi-finalists.
-Each semi-finalist will be awarded an honorarium of up to $1,000.00 to create a proposal that outlines their curatorial approach and vision for the five installations.
-Semi-finalists will be given a list of sites to choose from in preparing the proposal (see Sites below).
+Each semi-finalist will be awarded an honorarium of $1,500 to create a proposal that outlines their curatorial approach and vision for the five installations.
+Semi-finalists will be provided with a list of sites to choose from in preparing the proposal (see Sites below).

 Currently, DCCAH has allocated up to $100,000 per curator, which includes the curator’s fees, fees for the five artists, as well as the design, fabrication, installation and de-installation of the five sites.
 The five selected curators will lead the 5×5 implementation process and will manage and oversee each artist’s concept(s), budget(s), and schedule(s).
 Additional funds for reimbursement of travel expenses will be available, as needed.